pappleby64/AzureStackStuff/Templates/AppServiceInfraHA/README.md

 * Two VM (WS2016Core) configured as Storage Spaces Direct File share cluster
 * 3 Availability Sets, for AD, FileServer cluster and SQL cluster

+# Deploying the AppService Resource Provider

+As stated the goal of this template is to deploy the infrastructure needed to support the App Service Resource Provider so this should be deployed before running the AppService installer.
+* Check the template meets any requirements you may have on VNET address space and storage sizing
+* Deploy this template using the Default Provider Subscription
+* Create a new Resource Group
+* Make a note of the outputs from this template they will be needed when installing AppService
+* When installing AppService be sure to select the option to deploy to an existing VNET
+* Details of File Server and SQL server endpoimnts & accounts can be found in the outputs noted
+* After AppService deployment is complete manually back up bot the metering and hosting databases and add them to the availability group.
+* By default the AppService Controller VM(s) have public IP addresses update the Controller NSG to allow RDP access, the SQL servers can be accesed from here on default IP addresses of 10.0.1.4 and 10.0.1.5

 ## Notes

 This template uses Azure Stack Marketplace images.
 These need to be available on your Azure Stack instance: